Prunus mume: Korean

 In Korea, the plum blossom is a symbol for spring.
 It is a popular flower motif, amongst other flowers, for Korean embroidery.
 Maebyong are plum vases derived from the Chinese meiping and are traditionally used to hold branches of plum blossoms in Korea.
+Korean ceramist Master Kim Se-yong incorporates the blossom into many of his openwork celadon vases.

+Also, during Korean Empire period, the plum blossom became the imperial seal and royal official flower.
+Since ancient times, plum blossom has been filled with meaning and mystery.
+Plum blossoms bloom at the end of the winter, and because of this, they are called the herald of spring.
+They also symbolize perseverance because of how they can possibly bloom during the cold winter.
+Since they are considered the first flower of the year, they also represent purity and renewal.
+Plum flowers have five petals which are believed to carry 5 different blessings such as: wealth, health, virtue, peaceful and natural death.

 Japanese

 Plum blossoms are often mentioned in Japanese poetry as a symbol of spring, as well as elegance and purity.
 When used in haiku or renga, they are a kigo or season word for early spring.
-The blossoms are associated with the Japanese bush warbler and depicted together on one of the twelve suits of hanafuda (Japanese playing cards).
-Plum blossoms were favored during the Nara period (710–794) until the emergence of the Heian period (794–1185) in which the cherry blossom was preferred.
+The blossoms are associated with the Japanese bush warbler and are depicted together on one of the twelve suits of hanafuda (Japanese playing cards).
+Plum blossoms were favored during the Nara period (710–794) until the emergence of the Heian period (794–1185), in which the cherry blossom was preferred.

 Japanese tradition holds that the ume functions as a protective charm against evil, so the ume is traditionally planted in the northeast of the garden, the direction from which evil is believed to come.
 The eating of the pickled fruit for breakfast is also supposed to stave off misfortune.

+The tradition of hanami was originally performed with plum blossoms rather than cherry blossoms as is common today.
+The specific custom of viewing plum blossoms in Japan is now called umemi (梅見, plum-viewing).